LeoBok/air-pollution/README.md

 ## 🛠 Installation

-1. Open Git Bash

-2. Change the current working directory to the location where you want the cloned directory.
+1. Change the current working directory to the location where you want the cloned directory.

-3. Type git clone, and then paste the URL you copied earlier
+2. Type git clone, and then paste the URL you copied earlier

 ``
 git clone https://github.com/LeoBok/air-pollution.git
 ``

-4. Once cloned, in the terminal of your Editor (in my case is VS Code) run ``npm run start`` to start webpack-dev-server
+3. Once cloned, in the terminal of your Editor (in my case is VS Code) run ``npm run start`` to start webpack-dev-server

 ## 📸 Screenshots